matrixinfer-ai/kthena/charts/kthena/charts/networking/README.md

 # Kthena Networking Chart

-This chart deploys the Kthena networking components, including the infer-router and webhook.
+This chart deploys the Kthena networking components, including the kthena-router and webhook.

 ## Configuration

-### Infer Router
+### Kthena Router

-The infer-router is the main component that handles inference requests and provides fairness scheduling.
+The kthena-router is the main component that handles serving requests and provides fairness scheduling.

 #### Basic Configuration